astroboyReloaded/To-Do-list/README.md

-# Set Up Project with Webpack, by Alex Muñoz.
+# To Do List SPA with Webpack, by Alex Muñoz.

 <a name="readme-top"></a>